Updated April 12th, 2022 by Ben Reynolds

 - Prosperity (stocks)

-The portfolio simply weights each economic regime equally.
+The portfolio weights each economic regime equally.
 The portfolio is then rebalanced annually.
+This approach is intuitive, diversified, and simple to implement.

 So how has the Permanent Portfolio done?